TheWatcher/wolfram_cdf/README.md

         $wgCDFAllowExternalURLs = true;

+- if you want to display a 'click here to download this CDF' link below each CDF box, add the following to your LocalSettings after the above:

+        $wgCDFShowDownloadLink = true;

 Note that, in order to actually use .cdf files, you will need to ensure that file uploads are enabled (`$wgEnableUploads` is `true`) and cdf extensions are allowed.
 For example:

     $wgEnableUploads  = true;